viet-data/medicine-biology-text-summarization/README.md

 ## Contributors

-This work was done as part of the course `Natural Language Processing Course - 	IT4772E` at Hanoi University of Science and Technology.
+This work was done as part of the `Natural Language Processing Course-IT4772E` at Hanoi University of Science and Technology.
 Team members include:

 - [Đỗ Tuấn Anh](https://github.com/AnhDt-dsai)
 - [Trần Xuân Huy](https://github.com/TranXuanHuy267)